3BMLabs/Blog/_posts/2019-10-14-Introducing-SurfacePatternToCurves.markdown

 ## Help?

 In a next installment of the blog we will go into a deeper understanding of the node.
-However, if you have any questions or issues about the node feel free to create a [new issue](https://github.com/3BMLabs/.DigiFab/issues "3BMLabs.DigiFab repository issues") on our GitHub repository.
+However, if you have any questions or issues feel free to create a [new issue](https://github.com/3BMLabs/.DigiFab/issues "3BMLabs.DigiFab repository issues") on our GitHub repository.